jxpeng98/obsidian-to-NotionNext/docs/en/04-sync.md

 ---
 ```

 If you change the key name in the settings, update your frontmatter to match.
-The plugin will prompt you when the entry is missing.

 ### How Auto Sync Works

 When auto sync is enabled:
 - The plugin monitors markdown files for changes
 - After you stop editing for the configured delay period, auto sync is triggered
-- Only files that have already been synced to Notion (have a NotionID in frontmatter) will be auto-synced
+- Files with the `autosync-database` key in frontmatter will be automatically synced
+- **First-time upload is supported**: No need to manually sync first - just add the frontmatter key and the plugin will handle the initial upload
 - If a file is linked to multiple databases, it will sync to all of them automatically
+- After the first sync, a `NotionID-{database}` will be added to the frontmatter for future updates

 ### Auto Sync Scenarios

-#### Scenario A: Missing Auto Sync Entry
+#### Scenario A-1: New File Missing Auto Sync Entry

 ```yaml
 ---